ninapavlich/sitetest/README.md

 special_dictionary = ['yolo',]

 """
-ignore_query_string_keys is a list of query strings to ignore as unique urls
+ignore_query_string_keys is a list of query strings to ignore in the urls.
 """
 ignore_query_string_keys = ['next',]

+"""
+alias_query_strings is a list of query strings to ignore as unique urls.
+These urls will be loaded and tested, but not subjected to 'unique' tests.
+"""
+alias_query_strings = ['page',]

 """
 ignore_validation_errors is a list of validation messages from w3c to ignore